aws-samples/awsome-distributed-training/1.architectures/efa-cheatsheet.md

 Use cuda>=12.0, nccl>=2.18.0 (recommend at least 2.18.5), aws-ofi-nccl>=1.7.2 (recommend at least
 1.7.3).

+The dcgm command to validate the NVLinks is `sudo dcgmi diag -r 2 -p pcie.gpu_nvlinks_expected_up=18` where the 18 is H100 specific.
+`nvidia-smi nvlink -s`  is the command to get the status for all NVLinks for each of the GPUs. for H100 there are 18

 ## 3. Sample Presets

 ### 3.1. libfabric>=1.18.0 and aws-ofi-nccl>=1.7.0